 Teaching Point is impact committed, mission driven and dedicated to serving the educational community by addressing the issue of the unequal distribution of highly-qualified and highly-effective teachers - without moving them around from school to school.

-Teaching Point is a provider of teacher training solutions through a patented program that offers 3 distinct levels of professional development support:
+Teaching Point is a provider of teacher training solutions through a patented and trademarked program that offers 3 distinct levels of professional development support:

 1) Subject-specific instructional support materials (details posted below)

 Teachers with new assignments have different needs.
 Some may be technically qualified to teach a subject, yet as they have never taught it before, will benefit from instructional support materials and/or access to a subject-specific mentor.
 Others new to a subject assignment (or those unavoidably assigned out-of-field) will benefit by taking the university hosted online course for continuing education credit as a practical way of working toward recertification credits (the online courses include the materials and mentoring).

-Declaration of Purpose: Teaching Point is dedicated to 1) developing a knowledge base for teaching in all subjects and grade levels in all major languages for the benefit of both teachers and students globally and 2) by doing so, addressing the problem of the unequal distribution of effective teachers through a method unique and innovative enough to be patented: U.S. Patent 8116674 (see description beginning page 18 of Patent PDF file).
+Declaration of Purpose: Teaching Point is dedicated to 1) developing a knowledge base for teaching in all subjects and grade levels in all major languages for the benefit of both teachers and students globally and 2) by doing so, addressing the problem of the unequal distribution of effective teachers through a method unique and innovative enough to be patented and trademarked: U.S. Patent 8116674 (see description beginning page 18 of Patent PDF file).